NUS-SNL/p4-traffictool/README.md

 For checksums, the fields over which checksum has to be computed and the algorithm to be followed are obtained from the P4 program and mentioned in a comment.

+To get better idea, see the sample input P4 programs and corresponding outputs in the tests directory.

 ## Requirements
 There are no dependencies as such required to run the code.
 The code can be run with both python2 as well as python3, though to make it compatible with python3 the python2 version would be a little (unnoticably) slower.